March 722 (Formula Atlantic) car-by-car histories

 Driven by: Vern Schuppan, Max Stewart, Alan Jones, Patrick Tambay, Derek Daly and Roberto Moreno.
 First race: Singapore, 2 Apr 1972.
 Total of 29 recorded races.

 Formula Atlantic March 722s in 1973

 Of the five cars built specifically for Formula Atlantic, Bill Gubelmann's 722/24 was sold to fellow American Jas Patterson and updated to 73B specification; John Calvert's 722/29 had gone hillclimbing by the end of 1973; Chris Oates 722/37 was sold to New Zealand; Cyd Williams' 722/39 was rebuilt with Falconer bodywork for Ken Bailey for 1973; and Vern Schuppan's 722/40 was transferred to Teddy Yip's ownerrship and raced in South East Asia for many more seasons.

 Formula Atlantic March 722s in 1974

-At the beginning of 1974, Jas Patterson still had his ex-Bill Gubelmann 722/24; the ex-John Calvert 722/29 was being used in sprints in the Lancashire area by John Kitchen, the ex-Chris Oates 722/37 was in New Zealand; the ex-Cyd Williams/Ken Bailey 722/39 was wrecked in Philip Dowell's fatal accident in February 1974; and Teddy Yip's ex-Vern Schuppan's 722/40 was busy in South East Asia.
-So any mystery March 722 appearing in England in 1974 was almost certainly an ex-Formula 2 car.
+At the beginning of 1974, Jas Patterson still had his ex-Bill Gubelmann 722/24 although he was by now racing a March 73B; the ex-John Calvert 722/29 was being used in sprints in the Lancashire area by John Kitchen, the ex-Chris Oates 722/37 was in New Zealand; the ex-Cyd Williams/Ken Bailey 722/39 was wrecked in Philip Dowell's fatal accident in February 1974; and Teddy Yip's ex-Vern Schuppan's 722/40 was busy in South East Asia.

 Formula Atlantic March 722s from 1975 onwards